YomZsamora/celery-rabbitmq/README.md

 - **pytest:** Testing framework for unit and integration tests.
 - **Django:** High-level Python web framework for rapid development.
 - **Celery:** Asynchronous task queue for handling background tasks.
+- **docker-celery-beat:** Periodic task scheduler for Celery tasks in Django.
 - **RabbitMQ:** Message broker used for communication between Celery and Django.
 - **Docker:** Containerization of services for development and deployment.
 - **Docker Compose:** Tool for defining and running multi-container Docker applications.